We would all like to know where we are most likely to catch the coronavirus. Armed with such knowledge, we could simply make sure we never go there.

 Understanding your own personal risk level is a crucial starting place.
 Younger, healthier people have less to fear than those with underlying health issues.
 And seniors are especially vulnerable.

-For more, check out “Seniors With These 5 Diseases Are Most Often Hospitalized for Coronavirus.”
+For more, check out “Seniors With These 5 Diseases Are Most Often Hospitalized for COVID-19.”

 Regardless of your risk level, there are things all of us should do to help lower our risk of infection.
 Some are obvious — such as washing your hands regularly.